 Get in touch

-Sigma-HSE have a dedicated and experienced team of process safety specialists wth a passion for safety.
-Please call on +44 (0)1962 840570 to discuss your process safety concerns with Mike Weaver, our Technical Manager
+Sigma-HSE have a dedicated and experienced team of process safety specialists with a passion for safety.
+Please call on +44 (0)1962 840570 to discuss your process safety concerns with Technical Support Team